-Curt Masker is a Nashville employment attorney who has successfully represented numerous workers during the EEOC charge process.
-If you believe you need to file an EEOC complaint, contact Curt online or at the number above right away.
+Our team of Nashville employment attorneys have successfully represented numerous workers during the EEOC charge process.
+If you believe you need to file an EEOC charge of discrimination, contact us online or at the number above right away.
 EEOC claims have short deadlines that can lead to you being barred from court.#1.
 The EEOC Is a Legal Process

 Filing a charge of discrimination with the EEOC is just one step in a legal process that often requires filing a lawsuit in court.
 For this reason, employers retain defense attorneys early on to protect their legal interests.
 They want to deny you your day in court.
 Do not help them!
 The EEOC does not represent you, and they cannot give you legal advice in most cases.

 Employment discrimination laws are notoriously complex and nuanced, and proceeding with an EEOC matter without the assistance of legal counsel may result in you being denied your day in court.
 Do not allow yourself to be taken advantage of during this critical, early process.#2.
 The Most Likely Outcome Is a Right to Sue Letter

 Many employers refuse to informally resolve employee claims at the EEOC (or offer pennies on the dollar), which means the charge will be transferred to the EEOC’s Investigation division.
 At the end of the investigation, you will receive a Notice of Rights letter (a “Right to Sue” letter) that allows you to file a lawsuit in court.